fgimenez/orientdb-cookbook/README.md

     $ bundle install
     $ bundle exec rake

-Run the integration tests through test kitchen:
+Run the integration tests through test kitchen (Vagrant and VirtualBox are needed for this):

     $ bundle exec kitchen test